Guarantees and personal guarantees are important - and serious - commercial documents.

 - A company director might give a performance guarantee to a service provider to the company that some state of affairs will exist throughout a contract between the service provider and the company.
 This is a “see to it” guarantee.

 When a creditor recovers money from the guarantor because the debtor has defaulted on (say) a loan, the debtor remains liable to the guarantor for sums that the guarantor has paid the creditor.

 The liability of the guarantor is said to be “secondary”.
 This is because liability arises in the guarantor at the request of the creditor.
 The guarantor assumes liability when the debtor fails to perform and the guarantor is called upon to honour the guarantee.

 What is an Unlimited Personal Guarantee?

-It's a guarantee that has no upper limit or cap on the amount that the creditor can recover under the guarantee.
+It's a guarantee that has no upper limit or cap on the amount that the creditor can recover under the guarantee from the guarantor.

 Upper limits on recovery under a guarantee can be imposed by stating them in the contract.
-These sorts of clauses are known as limitation clauses or exclusion clauses.
+These sorts of clauses are known as limitations of liability, limitation clauses or exclusion clauses.